scan-lan/Group-Project/use-cases/use-case-2.1.md

-# USE CASE: 1.2 Produce a report on the population of countries in a continent
+# USE CASE: 1.3 Produce a report on the population of countries in a region

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *System User* I want *to produce a report on all countries in a continent organised by largest population to smallest* so that *I can facilitate easy access to population information.*
+As a *System User* I want *to produce a report on all countries in a region organised by largest population to smallest* so that *I can facilitate easy access to population information.*

 ### Scope